How Calorie Burn Works

-There's nothing like a brisk walk first thing in the morning to rev your metabolism and increase your energy for the day ahead.
+There's nothing like a brisk walk first thing in the morning to rev up your metabolism and increase your energy for the day ahead.

-Dance with your significant other on a Friday evening
+2. Go dancing on a Friday evening

 Take your partner out for an evening of dancing to kill the work-week stress and boost your fitness at the same time.

-Perform stretching and calisthenics while watching TV
+3. Perform stretching and calisthenics while watching TV in the evening

-Reduce your rest periods from 60 to 30 seconds
+4. Reduce your rest periods from 60 to 30 seconds

 By reducing your rest periods between the sets during your workout session, you'll increase your post-workout calorie burn (called EPOC) for up to 48 hours.
 The level of boost you'll get depends on the intensity of exercises you choose to perform; stick with multi-joint moves with moderate weights.

-Take the stairs rather than the elevator during the work day
+5. Take the stairs rather than the elevator during the work day

 Taking the stairs not only burns calories but boosts your energy since it gets blood flowing while strengthening your quads, hamstrings, glutes, and calves.

-Park and Walk
+6. Park and Walk

 "One of the best ways to up your daily calorie burn is to simply walk more often.
 Rather than finding the closest parking spot you can, park a distance away and walk the rest," recommends Wasiak.

-Rake your front lawn
+7. Rake your front lawn

-Cook a healthy dinner meal
+8. Cook a healthy meal

-Go window shopping with a friend
+9. Go window shopping with a friend

 "Rather than sitting for coffee and burning negligible calories, go window shopping and keep on the move.
 It's the fit way to socialize," says Kaltwasser.

-Flex Your Forearm at Your Desk
+10. Flex Your Forearm at Your Desk

 (3-minute intervals, 5-6 sets)